-Jésica de Armas is Assistant Professor (Tenure Track) at the Department of Economics and Business, Universitat Pompeu Fabra (UPF).
+Jésica de Armas is Associate Professor at the Department of Economics and Business, Universitat Pompeu Fabra (UPF).
+Currently, she is enjoying a Ramon y Cajal Fellowship of the Spanish Ministry of Science and Innovation.
 Before working at UPF, she was a postdoctoral researcher at the Open University of Catalonia (UOC), after completing other postdoctoral years at the University of La Laguna (ULL).
 In this last university she developed her studies in Computer Engineering (special award for the best academic record) and later her PhD in Computing in 2012 (Cum Laude) thanks to an FPU scholarship.
 She obtained the award for the best PhD thesis from the University of La Laguna and also by the Spanish Association of Artificial Intelligence (AEPIA).

 Her research interests include Operations Research, Combinatorial Optimization, Metaheuristics, Machine Learning, Simulation, Vehicle Routing, Scheduling, Logistics, Production, Transportation, and Health Care Optimization.
 Much of her contributions as a researcher propose and apply novel techniques to solve realistic optimization problems.
 To improve and increase her skills and knowledge in this area, she has made stays with researchers and leading research groups in different international cities, such as Edinburgh (United Kingdom), Nottingham (United Kingdom), Cosenza (Italy), Boulder (USA), Hamburg (Germany), and Montreal (Canada).

-As a result of her research, she has published a large number of articles in high impact factor journals (22 JCR articles – 12 Q1, 42 Scopus documents) and she has participated in a large number of relevant conferences in the field.
+As a result of her research, she has published a large number of articles in high impact factor journals and she has participated in a large number of relevant conferences in the field.
 One of her most cited works entitled «Variable Neighborhood Search for a Dynamic Rich Vehicle Routing Problem with Time Windows» allowed her to establish technology transfer with a company through the development of optimization algorithms.
 The integration of these algorithms in the framework of the company is still used as a key tool in the development of the business.
-Due to the importance and impact of optimizing the company’s procedures in their economy, nowadays she maintains two collaboration agreements with two other companies.
+Due to the importance and impact of optimizing the company’s procedures in their economy, nowadays she maintains several collaboration agreements with other companies.